Schuch666/eva3dm/paper.md

 # Summary

-Eva3dm is a package designed to support the evaluation of 3-dimensional physical models (in special, weather and air quality models) against observation data in order to quantify different errors and bias present in the model result and/or classify the model performance based on criteria from the literature.
+Eva3dm is a package designed to support the evaluation of 3-dimensional physical models (in special, weather and air quality models) against observation data in order to quantify different errors and bias present in the model results and/or classify the model performance based on criteria from the literature.

 # Statement of need